graydevon/Team-Profile-Generator/README.md

 ## Description
-A command line application where the User can display a software engineer team, Which will invole a Manager, Engineers and Interns.
+A command line application where the User can display a software engineer team, Which will involve a Manager, Engineers and Interns.
 All will then be deployed onto a HTML file.

 [Video Demo](https://youtu.be/nO7TLYuxatg)